DiamondLightSource/tickit/docs/user/explanations/components.rst

 System simulation components are themselves entire tickit simulations.
 They contain their own device simulation components and a scheduler for orchestrating them.
-However, the scheduler in a system component acts as a slave scheduler which is driven by the master scheduler in the top level of the simulation it belongs to.
+However, the scheduler in a system component acts as a nested scheduler which is driven by the master scheduler in the top level of the simulation it belongs to.